RhetTbull/datetime-utils/README.md

 get wrong so I find it useful to package them into a tested module.
 I also find it makes code more readable and less repetitive.

+datetime-tzutils is a pure Python module with no dependencies.

 Includes:

 - `datetime_has_tz(dt: datetime.datetime) -> bool`: returns True if the datetime has a timezone